KailashAhir/OIBGRIP_Level2_Task-2/README.md

-# OIBGRIP_Level2_Task-2
+# TRIBUTE PAGE

-# Create a tribute page for someone using HTML & CSS
+With a basic understanding of HTML and CSS, you can easily create a page for someone you admire.
+Write about what you adore in the person, add images, give an appealing layout, use paragraphs appropriately.
+You can also play around with different font styles and background colors.